ulysseskan/applefitnesschallengecalc/README.md

 - [ ] add a check to see if the user has already met their goal
 - [ ] define functions
 - [ ] add unit tests
+- [ ] allow multiple rest days and/or sick days per week
-- [ ] if Apple ever adds HealthKit APIs to macOS, this script could be rewritten to use it, ref: https://developer.apple.com/forums/thread/94937
+- [ ] if Apple ever adds HealthKit APIs to macOS, this script could be rewritten to automatically obtain current challenge data, ref: https://developer.apple.com/forums/thread/94937

 <!-- LICENSE -->